thedynamiclinker/ld/dictionary/Blue Skin Problem.md

-An identification problem resulting from [[Implicit Attribute]].
+An identification problem resulting from [[Implicit Attribute|Implicit Attributes]].

-Whenever an important attribute of oneself or one's ideal
+Whenever an important attribute of oneself or one's ideal:
 - romantic partners,
 - career path,
 - friends or friend groups,